AdobeDocs/document-services/src/pages/apis/pdf-services/why-pdf-services-api.md

 ### Modify PDFs and optimize output

-Programmatically alter a document, such as reordering, inserting, and rotating pages, as well as compressing the file
+Programmatically alter a document, such as reordering, inserting, and rotating pages, as well as compressing the file.

 <TextBlock slots="image, heading, text" width="33%" theme="lightest" className="align-left icon-xl-size link horizontal-align-heading"/>